Lactalis: History

 In October 2018, Lactalis announced the acquisition of Nestlé Malaysia's chilled dairy business unit for approximately $40 million.

 Lactalis's Indian subsidiary Tirumala Milk Products said that it would acquire Prabhat's dairy business for ₹17 Billion.
 This will be Lactalis's third acquisition in India.

 On 15 September 2020, Groupe Lactalis announced an agreement to acquire Kraft Heinz's natural cheese operations in North America and internationally for $3.2 billion.
 The U.S. Department of Justice ruled that Lactalis must divest the Athenos and Polly-O cheese brands.

 In April 2023, Lactalis American Group announced an investment of $32 million to construct a new whey-processing facility in South Buffalo, boosting its production of the ingredient by 30%.

 In September 2024, Lactalis Group announced the acquisition of General Mills' US yogurt business to expand its yogurt business in the United States market, pending regulatory approval.
 The acquisition was completed on June 30, 2025.

-On 22 August 2025 Lactalis finalized its acquisition of several consumer brands from New Zealand dairy cooperative Fonterra, following confirmation of the sale in November 2024.
+On 22 August 2025, Lactalis finalized its acquisition of several consumer brands from New Zealand dairy cooperative Fonterra, following confirmation of the sale in November 2024.
 The deal includes iconic brands such as Anchor, Mainland, Kāpiti, Anlene, Anmum, Fernleaf, Western Star, and Perfect Italiano, as well as Fonterra's food service and ingredients business operations in Oceania, Sri Lanka, the Middle East and Africa.
 The acquisition also includes 17 manufacturing sites, including three in New Zealand, marking Lactalis's significant expansion into the Australasian market.
 The transaction is subject to shareholder approval, with a Special Meeting scheduled for late October or early November 2025, and regulatory clearance from the Overseas Investment Office (NZ), Foreign Investment Review Board (Australia), and competition regulators in Kuwait, New Caledonia, and Saudi Arabia.
 In July 2025, the Australian Competition & Consumer Commission announced it would not oppose the acquisition.
-Completion of the transaction is expected in the first half of 2026, contingent on separation of the businesses and no material adverse changes before closing.
+The acquisition was completed in April 2026, with the business being renamed Lactalis-Mainland Dairy.

+In June 2026, Lactalis completed the acquisition of the UK-based company Protein Works.
+In July, two of Lactalis' brands, Castelli and Ambrosi, were recognized in the Guild of Fine Food's Great Taste Awards.

+Corporate governance and ownership

+Emmanuel Besnier is President and main shareholder.
+Thierry Clément, is, since April 2022, general manager of operations.

 Operations

 Owned by the Belgian holding company BSA International SA, which is controlled by the Besnier family that founded Lactalis, Lactalis in 2015 had global revenues of 16.5 billion euros.
 Lactalis employs 75,000 people worldwide, at 237 production sites in 43 countries.
-The headquarters for Lactalis American Group, Inc. is located in Buffalo, New York.

-Brands

-The group operates in eight divisions: